ryanrodemoyer/git-evangelism/outline.md

          * Switch to parent branch and `git pull --rebase <remote-name> <branch-name>`.
          * Switch to feature branch and `git rebase <branch-name>` or to clean up local commits `git rebase -i <branch-name>`.
       * Notes
-         * `rebase` keeps history clean and readable and avoids merge commits (merge commits are noise in feature branches)
+         * `rebase` keeps history clean and readable and minimizes merge commits (merge commits are noise in feature branches)
          * `rebase` is rewriting history - BE CAREFUL IF YOU'VE ALREADY PUSHED YOUR BRANCH TO THE REMOTE!

 ## Issues Management